-We explore India and take a closer look at the prominent sectors that contribute to its economy
+We explore the country of India and take a closer look at the prominent sectors and businesses that contribute to its economy.

 India has a rich history.